-Graduates from either the Ancient or Modern Classical courses receive the degrees of A. B.; those from the Scientific course the degree of B. S.
+Graduates from the Classical courses receive the degrees of A. B.; those from the Scientific courses the degree of B. S.

-At its annual meeting last June the Board of Trustees conferred the degree of Doctor of Divinity on Rev.
+At its annual meeting last June the Board of Trustees conferred the degree of Doctor of Divinity on the Rev. Charles F. Hubbard of Minneapolis.